jdorsheimer/dna-barcode-classifier-1d-cnn/README.md

 - `utilities`: contains utility functions and classes used throughout the project
 - `main.py`: main script that ties everything together

+## Utilities

+The `utilities` folder contains helper functions and classes that are used by the code in the `models` folder.

+- `data_processing.py`: Functions for processing raw DNA barcode data.
+- `data_augmentation.py`: Functions for augmenting the DNA barcode data.
+- `data_visualization.py`: Functions for visualizing the DNA barcode data.
+- `model_utils.py`: Functions and classes that are used by the 1D-CNN architecture.
+- `tensor_utils.py`: Functions for converting DNA sequences to tensors and vice versa.
+- `other_utils.py`: Other helper functions and classes.

+For more information on each file, see the code and comments inside each file.

 ## Usage

 To run the project, simply run the `main.py` script.